Its sweep of services is extensive, but customers warn of numerous account fees.

 Before you begin processing payments, you’ll need this business banking product:

-Checking account.
-When you apply with First Data, be ready to supply the routing and account number of a business checking account.
+- Checking account.
+When you apply with Fiserv, be ready to supply the routing and account number of a business checking account.

-First Data is the largest merchant services provider in the US.
+Fiserv — formerly First Data — is the largest merchant services provider in the US.
 It was founded in 1971 in Omaha, Nebraska and served as the processor for the Mid-America Bankcard Association.
-In 2019, First Data was acquired by Fiserve — a merchant services provider headquartered in Brookfield, Wisconsin.
+In 2019, it was acquired by Fiserv — a merchant services provider headquartered in Brookfield, Wisconsin.

-Today, First Data operates across 36 countries and services over 6 million merchants worldwide.
+Today, Fiserv operates across 36 countries and services over 6 million merchants worldwide.
 It’s made Fortune’s World’s Most Admired Companies list every year since 2014.

-First Data offers a sweeping suite of services, but its customer support options are limited:
+Fiserv offers a sweeping suite of services, but its customer support options are limited.

 - Phone.
 Call 877-995-9198 weekdays from 8 a.m. to 5 p.m.
 ET, or schedule a call with the sales team from Fiserv’s website.